kantord/headson/README.md

 Notes:

 - Multiple inputs:
-  - With newlines enabled, file sections are rendered with human‑readable headers.
+  - With newlines enabled, file sections are rendered with human‑readable headers (pass `--no-header` to suppress them).
 In compact/single‑line modes, headers are omitted.
 - In `--format auto`, each file uses its own best format: JSON family for `.json`, YAML for `.yaml`/`.yml`.
   - Unknown extensions are treated as Text (raw lines) — safe for logs and `.txt` files.
   - `--global-bytes` may truncate or omit entire files to respect the total budget.